 GeneCards Summary for NUP153 Gene

-NUP153 (Nucleoporin 153kDa) is a Protein Coding gene.
-Diseases associated with NUP153 include hiv-1.
-Among its related pathways are RNA transport and Regulation of Glucokinase by Glucokinase Regulatory Protein.
+NUP153 (Nucleoporin 153) is a Protein Coding gene.
+Diseases associated with NUP153 include Hiv-1.
+Among its related pathways are HIV Life Cycle and Transport of the SLBP independent Mature mRNA.
 GO annotations related to this gene include identical protein binding and nucleocytoplasmic transporter activity.

 UniProtKB/Swiss-Prot for NUP153 Gene